 Sections 1 to 6 discuss the methods used in the review, drawing on the literature, the theoretical and conceptual frameworks and research strategies used in research on GHD.
-We list the references used, including those more indirectly relevant, using a snowballing technique based on the references of the publications in our annotated bibliography.
+We list the references used, including those more indirectly relevant, using a snowballing technique based on the references of the publications in our annotated bibliography, including new information obtained or produced on the course of the research programme.

 Section 7 presents an annotated bibliography of the publications relevant to research methods, conceptual frameworks and the three case study areas.
-It includes 51 publications, including twelve texts directly related to the policy processes and topics under scrutiny in the three case studies.
+It includes 57 publications, including twelve texts directly related to the policy processes and topics under scrutiny in the three case studies, selected from the publications produced in the programme.
 It presents their content in a tabulated format.